+'''

 Hardware revision on the front

+'''

 - The hardware revision is printed on every System SLIO module. - Since a System SLIO 8x periphery module consists of a terminal and electronic module, you will find a hardware revision printed on each of them. - Authoritative for the hardware revision of a System SLIO module is the hardware revision of the electronic module.
-This is located under the labeling strip of the corresponding electronic module. - Depending on the module type, there are the following 2 variants e.g. to indicate hardware revision 1: - With current labelling there is a 1 on the front. - With earlier labelling, the 1 is marked with X' on a number grid.
+This is located under the labeling strip of the corresponding electronic module. - Depending on the module type, there are the following 2 variants e.g. to indicate hardware revision 1: - Current modules have a 1 on the front. - With earlier modules, the 1 is marked with X' on a number grid.